 Customer Service Training

-Casino dealers must be licensed by state gaming boards.
+A casino dealer must be licensed by state gaming boards.
 To obtain licensure, dealers must provide proof of residency in the state in which they wish to work as well as photo identification.
-They are also required to pay a fee.
-Some states may have age requirements for dealers as well.
-Background checks are also required for licensure.
-Dealers who have a criminal record are not eligible for licensure.
+Background checks are required, and those with a criminal record will not be able to obtain licensure.
+Licensing fees vary from state to state.
+In some states, there are minimum age requirements for dealers.